-Whether you are simply looking for an estimate to give you an idea of conveyancing fees or you are almost ready to instruct a solicitor on the sale or purchase of a property, then we can provide you with a free, no obligation estimate using the ‘Instant Estimate’ tab on the side of this page.
+You might be looking for an estimate for conveyancing fees.
+Or perhaps you are ready to instruct a solicitor on the sale or purchase of a property.
+At Burtons, we provide a free, no obligation estimate that’s available online.

 Complex transactions could include but are not limited to: service charge retentions, newbuilds, contract races or auction purchases